 There are two parts to getting a PDF printed: making sure your PDF is print-ready and then actually uploading the PDF.
 Follow the checklist below to successfully print your PDF with Blurb.

 1. Make sure your PDF is print-ready

-- Ensure all the fonts you used are properly embedded in the PDF.
+- Ensure your fonts are properly embedded in the PDF.

 - Use our specification calculator to design files to the correct dimensions.

-- Make sure your book has an even number of pages, and at least 20 pages.
-5x8 and 6x9 books should have page counts divisible by 6.
+Make sure your book has an even number of pages, and at least 20 pages for our Photo Book and Magazine formats.

 - Verify that all the images in your book are between 150 and 300 DPI.

 - Rasterize overly complex vectors (e.g. Illustrator or CAD graphics).

 - Use perceptual rendering intent on all objects when possible.